talal2323/technest-support-assistant/README.md

 # TechNest Support Assistant

-A portfolio-ready full-stack customer support assistant for an electronics retailer.
+A full-stack customer support assistant for an electronics retailer.
 It demonstrates a deliberately simple retrieval-augmented generation flow: the API ranks matching MongoDB knowledge entries, passes the top five into a constrained system prompt via Groq's API, and stores every exchange for admin review.

 ## Project layout